ablaom/MLJTuning.jl/README.md

 strategies for fitting two-parameter probability distributions, for example).

-A `ParamRange` object is always associated with a field name, stored as `field`, but for composite models this might be a be a "nested name", such as `:(atom.max_depth)`.
+A `ParamRange` object is always associated with the name of a hyperparameter (a field of the prototype in the context of tuning) which is recorded in its `field` attribute, but for composite models this might be a be a "nested name", such as `:(atom.max_depth)`.

 #### The `result` method: For declaring what parts of an evaluation goes into the history